UNCBiomedicalComp/UNCBiomedicalComp.github.io/index.md

 # Biomedical Computing in the Department of Computer Science at UNC-Chapel Hill

-We are collectively X labs in the [Department of Computer Science](https://cs.unc.edu) at UNC-Chapel Hill, working across diverse areas of biomedical computing, including, medical image analysis, computational immunology, computational genetics, and X. Marc, make sure you scroll down.
+We are collectively X labs in the [Department of Computer Science](https://cs.unc.edu) at UNC-Chapel Hill, working across diverse areas of biomedical computing, including, medical image analysis, computational immunology, computational genetics, and X. Marc, please scroll down where i have started to write about research areas.
 Maybe we should make a new page for the research areas in the header bar.

 {%
   include link.html